RoboticMind/Gridcoin-Site/Wiki/FAQ.md

     somethingelse.bak to wallet.dat
 8. Start client and enjoy your new wallet.

-The reason why you should never dump private keys or wallet is that if your PC is compromised, you probably won't know it and the moment you dump your keys, someone on the listening side will get your private key, and therefore get your coins.

 ## What should I do to recover an old backup of my wallet?

 Backup wallet.dat.